Topic: What Does RAM Do For Gaming And How Much RAM Do I Need?

 This memory is good for a smartphone or tablet, but for a PC, 4GB isn’t going to cut it anymore.
-As there are a lot of advanced games in development which will demand higher RAM memory.
+As there are a lot of advanced games in development it will demand higher RAM memory.

 According to developers and tech geniuses, 8GB of RAM is the standard requirement for a PC as it can run high-end games smoothly, plus, all your casual applications can run simultaneously.